maneeshaindrachapa/voyago/frontend/README.md

     name TEXT NOT NULL,
-    amount NUMERIC NOT NULL CHECK (amount > 0), -- Ensure amount is positive expense_type TEXT NOT NULL CHECK (expense_type IN ('FOOD', 'TRAVEL', 'ACCOMMODATION', 'SHOPPING', 'MISC')), paid_by TEXT NOT NULL, -- Assuming this is a user ID, ensure proper referencing elsewhere if needed split_between JSONB NOT NULL, -- Ensure JSONB is used for split data created_at TIMESTAMP DEFAULT NOW()
+    amount NUMERIC NOT NULL CHECK (amount > 0), -- Ensure amount is positive expense_type TEXT NOT NULL CHECK (expense_type IN ('FOOD', 'TRAVEL', 'ACCOMMODATION', 'SHOPPING', 'MISC')), paid_by TEXT NOT NULL, -- Assuming this is a user ID split_between JSONB NOT NULL, -- List of participant IDs percentages JSONB NOT NULL, -- Participant percentage mapping created_at TIMESTAMP DEFAULT NOW()
 );
 ```